Kas73/SOEN-341-Project/README.md

 ## Core features

-* Browsing for available items.
+* Browsing for available items
-* Adding items to the shopping cart.
+* Adding items to the shopping cart
-* Checking out.
+* Checking out

+## Technologies used
+The website will be built using the MERN (MongoDB, Express, React and Node) stack.
+The frontend user interface of the website will be built in React.js and it will use a NoSQL MongoDB database.

 ## Team members